marlene32100/nordicGlamping/README.md

 A known bug is that sometimes scrolling fast to the top of the page, the text "Nordic Glamping - explore the silence" from the landing page section is visible for a few seconds when the screen reaches the "glam and camping" section.

 The contact form does not fade in on scroll.

+It is possible to send the contact form without fulfilling the requirement for 40 char by clicking twice on the "submit" button.
+This should be fixed, even if it does not affect the user experience.

 ---